Sold by The Liz Spear Team of RE/MAX Elite in Springboro's Stone Ridge The Woods

-- Distressed properties are still rare, accounting for none of the homes sold and one of the homes not under contract.
+- Distressed properties are still rare, accounting for none of the homes for sale and none of the homes sold.

 Bottom line: Springboro CONTINUES to be one of your best choices for buying a home in the Cincinnati/Dayton corridor but act fast for the best of the best homes.

 So what does this mean to you as a Springboro single family home owner?

 STILL NO REASON TO CHANGE: Take COVID-19 into account for any decisions you need to make.
 The scarce inventory works to your advantage and the number of homes under contract makes that clear.
 What doesn't change?
 The need to be priced right coupled with solid marketing so the maximum buyer pool has visibility to your home.
 Buyers are out there and Springboro is still high demand, with great market stability and distressed properties having almost no impact.
 Need a real estate team to help put it all together?
 Just give us a call at 513-520-5305.